Rabeprazole: Available forms

 Rabeprazole is available in 10 and 20 mg, delayed-release tablets (pictured below).
 Rabeprazole-based products, like other proton pump inhibitor products, have to be formulated in delayed-release tablets to protect the active medication from being degraded by the acid of the stomach before being absorbed.

 Specific populations

 Pediatrics

 Rabeprazole's only pediatric indication is for the treatment of symptomatic GERD in adolescents (12 years-old and up).

 Pregnancy

-Studies using animals models to investigate the likelihood for rabeprazole to cause harm to fetuses have not yet shown evidence of harm, though avoidance of rabeprazole during pregnancy (especially during the critical development period of the first trimester) is considered to be the safest possible route until human studies clarify the exact risk.
+The FDA originally labeled rabeprazole as a pregnancy category B drug (meaning that in vivo research failed to demonstrate a fetal hazard, though human studies are lacking), but it was reclassified as a pregnancy category C drug (meaning that in vivo research has shown a fetal hazard, though the benefit of use may outweigh the risk) in 2014.
+This was after the publishing of an in vivo study that detected changes in bone morphology in rats treated with esomeprazole.
+In these rats, the following observations were noted: